 From Cashapampa there are two routes to the two different Alpamayo BCs:

-1. Nowadays the standard route uses the Santa Cruz Valley to reach a BC near Laguna Arhueycocha (4300m).
+1. The standard route uses the Santa Cruz Valley to reach a BC near Laguna Arhueycocha (4300m).
 The arrieros (mule drivers) usually do the ascent in 1½ days, but the descent is no problem in 1 day!
 Except for the last two hours the route is equal to the Santa Cruz - Llanganuco - Trek.

 2. The old route via the Alpamayo Valley (Hualcayan, Laguna Cullicocha) takes 2½ to 3 days to the BC near Laguna Jancarurish at 4500m.
 This route is much less frequented.
 You must cross a 4800m pass to reach the Alpamayo Valley, which may cause problems to get back in case of altitude sickness.
 The old route however is the one with the "classic" view of Alpamayo.
 Some parties combine the two (ascent via Alpamayo Valley, descent via Santa Cruz Valley), but this means that you have to carry all your stuff up to the Alpamayo-Quitaraju-Col.